Joao-Luz/local-llm-ner-ensemble/readme.md

-# NER LLM Ensembling
+# Local LLM NER Ensembling

-This is the repo for the paper titled "Local LLM Ensembles for Portuguese Named Entity Recognition".
+This is the repo for the paper titled "Local LLM Ensembles for Zero-shot Portuguese Named Entity Recognition" approved for CIARP 2025.

 VLLM is used as the backend for running the LLMs.